-- Delay the use of all social media for as long as possible - the bottom line is the best protection is abstinence.
-Maintain that for as long as you can.
+- Parents should encourage delaying the use of all social media for their children as long as possible.
+The best protection is abstinence, and it should be maintained for as long as possible.

-- Do not be fooled by social media platforms that claim their content is only temporary.
-All content online can be copied and reposted elsewhere.
+- Parents should not be fooled by social media platforms that claim their content is only temporary.
+It should be understood that all content online can be copied and reposted elsewhere.

-- After introducing or allowing social media - set limits.
-Count the number of friends your child has in real life and set their online social media limit to that number.
-Sounds shocking but you have to start somewhere.
-Ask for justification to have more friends.
+- After introducing or allowing social media, parents should set limits.
+They can count the number of friends their child has in real life and set their online social media limit to that number.
+Justification should be asked for having more friends.

-- Use the strongest privacy settings to restrict unlimited access (viewing) to your child's profile.
+- Parents should ensure the use of the strongest privacy settings to restrict unlimited access (viewing) to their child's profile.

-- Get connected with your child through social media, share, join in and get involved.
-Browse with them with their account.
-You must be along for the ride.
-Share the same communities, follow the same groups, people, organizations etc. You will (may) be surprised at the kind of content that is shared.
-Much of it is intended for adults or older teens.
+- Parents should get connected with their child through social media, share, join in, and get involved.
+They can browse with them using their account and share the same communities, follow the same groups, people, organizations, etc. It should be noted that much of this type of content is intended for adults or older teens.

-- Follow the adults guide to social media use (see below).
+- Parents should follow the adult's guide to social media use (see below).

-- Check the photos and videos on your child's device.
-Go through what is appropriate and what is not.
-Delete everything that you do not want the entire school to see.
+- Parents should check the photos and videos on their child's device and go through what is appropriate and what is not.

-- Avoid entirely the publication of solo selfies, solo (bathroom/bedroom) mirror selfies etc. They are too easy to photoshop inappropriately.
-Group shots are better.
-They are harder to photoshop to use later should someone want to take your child's photos and use them inappropriately.
+- Parents should advise their children to avoid entirely the publication of solo selfies, solo (bathroom/bedroom) mirror selfies, etc. They are too easy to photoshop inappropriately.
+Group shots are better as they are harder to photoshop for later misuse.

 Survival Guide for Adults

-- Remember you are "on stage" when on social media.
+- Adults should remember that they are "on stage" when on social media.

-- Once your content is digital and you publish it on ANY social media platform, it can (and most likely will) go everywhere.
-Use social media with the understanding that everything you put online will go everywhere and be seen by everyone.
+- Adults should be aware that once their content is digital and published on ANY social media platform, it can (and most likely will) go everywhere.
+Social media should be used with the understanding that everything put online will go everywhere and be seen by everyone.

-- Do not make yourself vulnerable to blackmail or coercion of any kind.
-Content uploaded online can be deemed "fair use" for everyone to see and share.
-There is no presumed privacy.
+- Adults should not make themselves vulnerable to blackmail or coercion of any kind.
+It should be understood that content uploaded online can be deemed "fair use" for everyone to see and share, without any presumed privacy.

-- Do not consider your privacy settings as a vault door - consider them a screen door at best.
+- Adults should not consider their privacy settings as a vault door, but rather a screen door at best.